Love Canal: Evacuation

-The lack of public interest in Love Canal made matters worse for the homeowners' association, which was opposed by two organizations that sought to disprove negligence.
+The lack of public interest in Love Canal made matters worse for the homeowners' association, which was opposed by two organizations seeking to disprove negligence in the disposal of the waste.
 Initially, members of the association had been frustrated by the lack of a public entity that could advise and defend them.
 Gibbs met with public resistance from a number of residents within the community.
 Eventually, the federal government relocated more than 800 families and reimbursed them for the loss of their homes.
 The state government and federal government used $15 million to purchase 400 homes closest to Love Canal and demolished several rings of houses.

 Litigation and compensation

 In 1994, Federal District Judge John Curtin ruled that Hooker/Occidental had been negligent, but not reckless, in its handling of the waste and sale of the land to the Niagara Falls School Board.
 Curtin's decision also contains a detailed history of events leading up to the Love Canal disaster.
 Occidental Petroleum was sued by the EPA and in 1995 agreed to pay $129 million in restitution.
 Out of that federal lawsuit came money for a small health fund and $3.5 million for the state health study.
 Residents' lawsuits were also settled in the years following the Love Canal disaster.

 The Department of Justice published a report noting that the sites have been successfully remediated and are ready again for use.
 The Love Canal Area Revitalization Authority sold a few abandoned homes to private citizens.
 Virtually all remedial activities of the site, other than the operation of the leachate collection system, were completed by 1989.